Sound

 10. If a sunset gun was fired exactly at 6:00 P.M. at a fort, at what time was the report heard by a man 25 miles away, if the temperature was 10?C.?

-Fig. 321.?Graphic representations of (a) a noise, (b) a musical sound.
+represents a noise, (b) a musical tone.

 330. Conditions Affecting the Intensity of Sound.?The intensity of sounds is also affected by the area of the vibrating body.
 This is shown by setting a tuning fork in vibration.
 The area of the vibrating part being small, the sound is heard but a short distance from the fork.
 If, however, the stem of the vibrating fork is pressed against the panel of a door or the top of a box, the sound may be heard throughout a room.
 The stem of the fork has communicated its vibrations to the wood.
 The vibrating area, being greater, the sound is thereby much increased in intensity, producing a wave of greater amplitude.
 The same principle is employed in the sounding boards of musical instruments as in the piano, violin, etc. It is a[Pg 365] common observation that sounds decrease in loudness as the distance from the source increases.
 This is due to the increase of the surface of the spherical sound waves spreading in all directions from the source.
 Careful experiments have shown that in a uniform medium the intensity of a sound is inversely proportional to the square of the distance from its source.
 If a sound is confined so that it cannot spread, such as the sound moving through a speaking tube, it maintains its intensity for a considerable distance.
 An ear trumpet (see Fig. 320) also applies this principle.
 It is constructed so that sound from a given area is concentrated by reflection to a much smaller area with a corresponding increase in intensity.
 The megaphone (Fig. 323), and the speaking trumpet start the sound waves of the voice in one direction so that they are kept from spreading widely, consequently by its use the voice may be heard several times the usual distance.
 The intensity of a sound is also affected by the density of the transmitting medium.
 Thus a sound produced on a mountain top is fainter and thinner than one produced in a valley.
 The sound of a bell in the receiver of an air pump becomes weaker as the air is exhausted from the latter.
 Four factors thus influence the intensity of a sound, the area of the vibrating body, its amplitude of vibration, the distance of the source and the density of the transmitting medium.
 It is well to fix in mind the precise effect of each of these factors.